maddyhowell/pyMON/README.md

 ## Known Issues that are Under Development

-Harvey-like function model: this currently doesn't work on low numax stars.
+Harvey-like function model: need to implement more input parmeters to modify the harvey-like models.
+This model currently doesn't work on low numax stars.
 Further tests are needed.